Maya & Miguel: Premise

 The show presents learning as fun, relevant and rewarding for all children, with a special emphasis on the Hispanic and Latino population.
-The show chronicles the adventures of two 10-year-old Latino siblings, Maya and Miguel Santos, as they figure out how to leave their stamp on the world around them, and features their relatives and diverse neighborhood friends.
+The show chronicles the adventures of two 10-year-old Latino twin siblings, Maya and Miguel Santos, as they figure out how to leave their stamp on the world around them, and features their relatives and diverse neighborhood friends.
 This show centers on Maya's well-intentioned meddling in her family and friends' lives, ultimately creating new quandaries to fix.
 Their mother is from Mexico, and their father is from Puerto Rico.
 The underlying message is the importance of doing good for the family and community, and the philosophy that shared happiness is greater than personal gain.
 The show presents a positive, culturally rich portrayal of Latino families, languages and cultures.
 In some markets, each episode ends with Maya announcing, "Here's what some of our friends are up to," introducing live-action clips of children engaging and interacting in ways consistent with the show's themes.
 Maya concludes episodes by exhorting viewers to "visit your local library like 'Maya & Miguel'".

 Characters

-The main characters of Maya & Miguel, from left to right: Andy Arlington, Theo McEwen, Miguel Santos, Paco the Parrot, Alberto "Tito" Chávez, Maya Santos, Chrissy Lum, and Maggie Lee.
+All characters of Maya & Miguel, from left to right: Andy Arlington, Theo McEwen, Miguel Santos, Paco the Parrot, Alberto "Tito" Chávez, Maya Santos, Chrissy Lum, and Maggie Lee.